-4.1 The Chairman and Members of any of the Development Management Panels normally should not become involved in any discussions or negotiations relating to any planning application or proposed planning application (whether for or against that proposal or application), which may be the subject of consideration at the Panel of which he is Chairman or a Member.
-If the Officer responsible requests that a Cabinet Member or relevant Panel Chairman or Vice-Chairman should become party to the negotiations or attend meetings, this is provided for in the Rules of Procedure, Constitution Part 4A, 33.2.
-The relevant Officer must always be present at such meetings or negotiations.
+- 4.1 The Chairman and Members of any of the Development Management Panels normally should not become involved in any discussions or negotiations relating to any planning application or proposed planning application (whether for or against that proposal or application), which may be the subject of consideration at the Panel of which he is Chairman or a Member.
+A Cabinet Member or relevant Panel Chairman or Vice-Chairman should become party to the negotiations or attend meetings if requested to do so by the Head of Planning.
+The relevant Officer must always be present at such meetings or negotiations. - 4.2 Whilst such discussions between developers, officers and third parties who are opposed to or in favour of any particular development may be encouraged, it will always be made clear at the outset, that such discussions will not bind the Council to make a particular decision, and any views expressed are personal and provisional.

-- 4.2 Whilst such discussions between developers, officers and third parties who are opposed to or in favour of any particular development may be encouraged, it will always be made clear at the outset, that such discussions will not bind the Council to make a particular decision, and any views expressed are personal and provisional. - 4.3 Officers should be present with Members at pre-application meetings.
+- 4.3 Officers should be present with Members at pre-application meetings.
 Officer advice given will be consistent and based upon the Development Plan (i.e. Structure and Borough Local Plan and Neighbourhood Plans) and other material considerations.
 Every effort will be made to ensure that there are no significant differences of interpretation of planning policies between Planning Officers. - 4.4 A written note will be made of any pre-application discussions.
 An officer should take notes at the meeting, as well as note of any phone conversations or relevant e-mails recorded for the file.
 Notes should record issues raised and advice given.
 The note(s) should be placed on the file as a public record.
 If there is a legitimate reason for confidentiality regarding a proposal, a note of the non-confidential issues raised or advice given can still normally be placed on the file.